Viewer Rating

 The film is a nature documentary that primarily observes and documents the wildlife and ecosystems of the American prairie.
 It maintains a neutral stance by focusing on natural processes and beauty without explicitly promoting specific political ideologies or advocating for partisan solutions to environmental issues.

-This nature documentary, focusing exclusively on wildlife and ecosystems, does not feature human characters or narratives.
-Consequently, it does not engage with or portray human diversity, traditional identities, or social DEI themes in its casting or storyline.
+This nature documentary focuses entirely on wildlife and the natural environment, without human characters or social narratives.
+Consequently, it does not engage with human diversity, representation, or critiques of traditional identities within its content.

 This 1954 Disney nature documentary focuses entirely on the flora and fauna of the American prairie.
 As a result, there are no identifiable LGBTQ+ characters or themes present within the film's narrative or subject matter.